amd/MxGPU-Virtualization/smi-lib/cli/cpp/docs/external/README.md

 * `--gpu=<gpu_index from list, gpu_bdf, gpu_uuid>`
     Gets metric information about the specified GPU
-    If no argument is provided, returns information for all GPUs on the system If no metric information argument is provided all metric information will be displayed Metric arguments for the GPU are the following:
+    If no argument is provided, returns information for all devices available on the system.
+If it is only --gpu without any value, then it returns information for all GPUs.
+If no metric information argument is provided all metric information will be displayed
+    Metric arguments for the GPU are the following:
   * `--usage`
         All usage information